Can Cats Have Coconut Water? (Is It A Good Thirst Quencher?)

 The good thing is that coconut milk is lactose-free.
 However, that does not mean that it is good for most cats who are lactose intolerant.

-This is because as cats pass the kittens stage, their body no longer produce the enzyme that can break down lactose.
+This is because as cats pass the kittens stage, their body no longer produces the enzyme that can break down lactose.

 This is why dairy products can cause loose stools and tummy upset.